-Answers from a Wrongful Death Lawyer Minneapolis MN Respects
+Answers from a Wrongful Death Lawyer in Minneapolis MN

 At Johnston | Martineau, PLLP, our attorneys understand the pain someone suffers after a loved one passes away.
 When the death was avoidable, it can compound the grief.
 In addition to the great sadness associated with this loss, the family members left behind may also suffer financially with the loss of the victim’s income.
 The surviving family may have legal recourse against the person responsible for their loved one’s death.
 Call us to find out how a wrongful death lawyer in Minneapolis MN from our firm may be able to help your family recover their financial losses.

 A claim of wrongful death is an extension of a personal injury lawsuit that the victim cannot advocate on their own behalf because of their death.
 The wrongful death claim is filed by someone representing the deceased such as their spouse and with the help of a wrongful death lawyer in Minneapolis MN.
 In order to sue for wrongful death, the accident and resulting death must have been reasonably avoidable.
 Some examples of this include:

 - Defective products

 - Automotive accidents

 Who Is Legally Allowed to File for Wrongful Death?

 The law surrounding wrongful death claims vary by state, but as a general rule, domestic partners, spouses, and financially dependent next of kin can file.
 Next of kin includes parents, children, and siblings.
 If you lost a loved one in this way, you may benefit from consulting a wrongful death lawyer in Minneapolis MN to review your legal options.